-Student government and the direction of student affairs on the campus are administered by the members of the Associated Students.
+Student Government-Student government and the direction of student affairs on the campus are administered by the members of the Associated Students, under the guidance of the Department of Student Personnel.
 The Associated Students elect in the Spring quarter a student governing body, the Student Council.
 The Student Council serves in the succeeding school year.